malcolmlearnstech/portfolio/README.md

 ## About

 This site is meant to serve as a platform to learn about my background, skills, and projects.
-Visitors will also get insights into my journey, explore the languages and skills I've acquired, and view info about projects I've worked on.
-Visitors are also give the option to connect with me via email or on various social networking sites.
+Visitors will get to explore the languages and skills I've acquired, and view information about projects I've worked on.
+Site visitors are also given the option to connect with me via email or on various social networking sites.
 <br>

 ## Technologies Used